event-storm/event-storm/README.md

   ```
 ## Playground

-You can play with a live example in the [codesandbox](https://codesandbox.io/s/serene-wood-cjvem)
+You can play with a live example in the <a href="https://codesandbox.io/s/serene-wood-cjvem" target="_blank">codesandbox</a>